What does The Talbot Trusts fund:

 What does The Talbot Trusts not fund:

-Grants will not normally be considered for research, educational projects and major fund-raising and general appeals.
+Grants will not normally be considered for research and major fund-raising and general appeals.

 Who is eligible for funding: